ualberta-mueller-group/MCGS/README.md

 - Rename your game's `create_move_generator` function to `_create_move_generator_impl`.
 - In `init_database.cpp`, the `register_create_game_gen_fn` function has been renamed to `register_db_game_gen`, and has an additional parameter.
   - You can set this parameter to `DEFAULT_DB_GEN_SIZE_SCORE_TYPE`.
-- If your game is partisan:
+- If your game is partisan, implement serialization to be able to use the SEG optimization:
   - Register your game in `init_serialization.cpp`.
   - Implement the `save_impl` and `load_impl` functions in your game class.
     - See `toppling_dominoes.h` and `toppling_dominoes.cpp` for an example (or one of the `strip` or `grid` games if your game is derived from one of these).
+  - If you don't implement this, you must generate the database with the `stop_after=dominated_moves;` DB config option.

 ### Building MCGS
 First download this repository, and enter its directory.
 Either download from the